 2. Problem Solving Skills Increase Drastically in Coders

 When a child starts to take code apart and manipulate it into a running program, they’re learning how to solve complex problems in their daily life.
 For example, mechanics diagnose car issues and solve these problems by replacing parts, while scientists form a hypothesis and test it to see if it works.
-Children will learn to solve issues in this format, which also helps math skills.
+When a child starts to take code apart and manipulate it into a running program, they’re learning how to solve complex problems in their daily life.
+For example, mechanics diagnose car issues and solve these problems by replacing parts, while scientists form a hypothesis and test it to see if it works.
+Kids coding will help children learn to solve issues in this format, which also helps math skills.

 3. Coding Boosts Math and Logic Skills for Children

 Zoe Dayan, a contributor on Code Monkey, comments on the benefits of coding for kids by stating: “Through coding, middle schoolers can better understand logic and how important sequencing, or the order of commands, is.”
 Middle School children can fully utilize logic skills because their brains can soak up formulas and algorithmic thinking at this age.

 4. Learning How to Code Creates Intellectually Curious Children

 The best inventors created outstanding products and services because they were curious.
 Curiosity shouldn’t be seen as a negative, as it helps your children interact with ideas outside of their realm.
 In fact, encouraging your children to be curious about technology, tinker, or solve problems will make them more likely to succeed in the job market when they get older.

 5. Kids can Better Anticipate and Avoid Problems